perfsonar/debian-docker-buildmachines/README.md

 This directoy needs to be at the same level as the other perfSONAR repositories that you want to build.
 The checked-out branch of the source repo will be built.
 You'll also need the [distribution](https://github.com/perfsonar/distribution/) perfSONAR repository cloned at the same level as the source repositories, the setup currently uses the 5.0.0 branch of this distribution repository.

 These scripts rely heavily on Docker and a working `docker buildx` recent setup as they're making use of the Docker [Compose V2](https://docs.docker.com/compose/cli-command/) commands and [Buildkit](https://docs.docker.com/develop/develop-images/build_enhancements/).
-So make sure you activate both (how to activate those features depend on the host platform from which you are using Docker).
+So make sure you activate both (how to activate those features depend on the host platform from which you are using Docker, see more information at the end of this README).

 ## Build packages
 To build a Debian/Ubuntu package, run something like: